gia-khanhs/PTNet-Analysis/README.md

 ### 1. The method to approximate the geographical distance:
 - The idea is to create a 3D point for each geographical location ($L_{i}$):
 - Assume Earth is a sphere in the 3D space, with the origin O located at the middle of the sphere.
-The latitude will be the angle between Oz and the secant line ($sc$) of O and $L_{i}$, the longitude will be the angle between Ox and the projection of ($sc$) on Oxy (lets call the projection $pj$).
+The latitude will be the angle between Oz and the secant line ($sc$) of O and $L_{i}$, the longitude will be the angle between Ox and the projection of ($sc$) on Oxy (lets call the length of the projection $pj$).
 - Knowing these, we can calculate the 3D position as follow:
 Let $L_{i}(x, y, z)$
 <p align="center"> $z = R_{Earth} * cos(lat)$ </p>